 How do I make a request or exercise my rights?

-If you have concerns regarding the way your data is being used please contact the Data Protection Officer who will be able to advise you.
+If you have concerns regarding the way your data is being used and wish to exercise any of the rights stated above, in the first instance you should contact the relevant department to discuss this with them.
+If you are unsure which department you require or you disagree with their response, please email the Data Protection Officer at email@example.com, who will be able to advise you.